 Gary now has all attributes.
 Thank you.

-New iCloud3 Device Tracker Custom Component -- Waze integration, Dynamic Stationary Zones, immediate zone enter/exit update vis IOS app, device include/exclude filters, minimal battery usage, and more
+Latest release v1.03 (3/28/2019) -- iCloud3 Device Tracker Custom Component -- Tightly integrated with the HA IOS App, Waze Route Tracker integration, Dynamic Stationary Zones, device include/exclude filters, minimal battery usage, and more

 I’m finding battery usage very aggressive.
 I am running the latest Jan 22 code.